sleighzy/ansible-kafka/README.md

 ## Requirements

-- Platform: RHEL / CentOS 6 and 7
+- Platform: RHEL / CentOS 6 and 7 / Debian or Ubuntu
-- Java: Java 8
+- Java: Java 8 / 11
 - Apache ZooKeeper

 The below Apache ZooKeeper role from Ansible Galaxy can be used if one is